VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

 _The starting point: Where have we come from, what are we taking, and who is coming with us?_

+> "Without stones there is no arch," Marco Polo

 This chapter introduces a fictitious company named Contoso.
 It describes Contoso's plans to launch the Contoso Conference Management System, a new online service that will enable other companies or individuals to